No products in the cart.

 Overcoming Mood Swings After Stroke

-1. Train your brain
+1. Train Your Brain

-If your doctor has diagnosed you with pseudobulbar affect, (s)he may recommend medication such as antidepressants.
-These have been shown to help with pseudobulbar affect, even in low doses.
+If your doctor has diagnosed you with pseudobulbar affect or depression, they may recommend medication such as antidepressants.
+These have been shown to help with pseudobulbar affect, even in low doses, and can also treat depression symptoms.
+However, medication isn’t the only hope for recovery.

 One trick involves noticing your body posture when you have an intense mood swing, followed by shifting your posture.
 For example, if you are lying down when you feel your mood is changing, try sitting up right away.
 Notice if this shift changes your mood.
 This trick may help train your brain to notice mood swings and shift your perspective.
+Additionally, working on cognitive exercises may help attention, memory, and mood.

-2. Participate in talk therapy
+2. Participate in Talk Therapy

 Stroke survivors are exactly that: survivors!
 A stroke is a life-threatening medical emergency that requires swift treatment and, in some cases, emergency surgery.
 Everything can change overnight, and this is something that everyone copes with differently.

-One example of positive psychology includes gratitude journaling.
-By writing down things you’re grateful for on a daily basis, it helps train the brain to naturally gravitate towards gratitude.
+One example of positive psychology is gratitude journaling.
+By writing down the things you’re grateful for daily, you can train your brain to naturally gravitate towards gratitude.
+This seemingly small step can go a long way towards helping with mood swings after stroke.

-4. Allow the stages of grief
+4. Allow the Stages of Grief

+It’s important to allow grief, not hurry it away.
+Grief is not a mood swing, but rather a process that may take a significant amount of time to navigate.
 The five stages of grief include denial, anger, bargaining, depression, and acceptance.
-The path to acceptance is not linear, as many people experience the stages of grief out of order.
+The path to acceptance is not linear, as many people experience the stages of grief out of order or repetitively.
 For instance, someone may struggle with moving between anger and depression while they grieve.

-It’s important to realize that this variety of emotion is the natural process of grief, and should be experienced fully and not suppressed.
+It’s important to realize that this variety of emotions is the natural process of grief and should be experienced fully, not suppressed.
 The only way out is through.
+For more information, the book Healing & Happiness After Stroke goes through each stage of grief in greater detail.

 Understanding Mood Swings After Stroke